nussl/nussl/README.md

 Full documentation is [available here.](https://interactiveaudiolab.github.io/nussl/)

-Note: This package has been tested with python 2.7, but not python 3.x yet.
-Use python 3 at your own peril!
+Note: This package has been tested with python 2.7, but not python 3.x yet. python3 coming soon!

 Features